 Computers administered by the University will be regularly updated to handle viruses and patches.
 If you administer your own computer, check with the relevant software vendors for information on updates and patches.

 Use a good anti-virus software on your personal laptop.
 Configure it to scan every file accessed through any source, e.g. Email, Internet, and disks.
 Occasionally, scan all disks for viruses and file errors.
+The university may notify you if your computer has been detected to contain malware.

 Dealing with Unwanted Emails